Mexico Invest Free shortlist

 Every year before July, complete this checklist to protect your investment:

-Buyer scenarios for flood risk in the Riviera Maya
+What should buyers verify on buyer scenarios for flood risk in the riviera maya?

 Playa del Carmen beachfront tower, floor 8: Minimal personal flood risk from rainfall, the building’s drainage system handles ground-level events.
 HOA master policy covers structure.
 Individual policy needed for interior improvements, contents, and liability.
 Flood endorsement may have limited incremental value at this location.